pridkett/patrick.wagstrom.net/content/resume/resume_data.md

                                 <span class="job-location">Littleton, MA</span>
                                 <span class="job-title">Research Staff Member/Technical Lead</span>
                                 <span class="job-dates">January 2014 - November 2016</span>
-								<span class="job-hours">Full Time (40 hours/week)</span>
                             </li>
                             <li title="achievements">
                                 <ul>
                                     <li>Led a globally distributed team that built the IBM Watson Conversation service - an innovative service to create rich conversational interfaces with natural language processing.</li>
                                     <li>Global team lead for Watson Developer Cloud Tooling.
 Created cutting edge applications for creating, training, and maintaining cognitive and machine learning solutions including Watson Engagement Advisor and IBM Watson Natural Language Classifier.</li>
-									<li>Technical lead for Chef Watson and the IBM Food Truck - one of the first consumer facing generative AI solutions - demonstrated in 2014 garnering more than 1 billion media impressions.</li>
+									<li>Technical lead for Chef Watson and the IBM Food Truck - an innovative generative AI solution demonstrated in 2014 garnering more than 1 billion media impressions.</li>
                                     <!-- <li>Engineering and on-site lead for the Chef Watson and the IBM Food Truck at SXSW, which demonstrated generative AI based cognitive computing to more than 4,000 people and resulted in more than 1 billion media impressions.</li> -->
                                     <li>Researched, designed, and built tools to customize AI/ML models and systems at scale - supporting hundreds of thousands of users and use cases.</li>
 									<li>Traveled around the world to conduct research with and work side-by-side with our customers to better understand the potential for AI/ML.</li>